panManfredini/IOTpy/README.md

 With `dir` is intended the directory where your `device` files are stored (see below for more info).

 # Run the Example

+In the [Example](https://github.com/panManfredini/IOTpy/tree/main/example) folder, there is a simple device you can start with.
+This creates a `device` that exposes two variables `test0` and `test1`, which are populated with randomly generated variable values.

 ```bash
 # After installation and in the cloned folder
 cd example